ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 **Overfits** = "fits too much", hence making apparent also those **artifacts** that are **not part** of the object being wrapped
 - the model: the snake skin
 - the real system: the snake body
-- the (exhaggerated) artifact: the elephant...
+- the (exaggerated) artifact: the elephant...
 ]
 ]